 Arrangements are in the care of the Charlevoix Chapel of Mortensen Funeral Homes.
 Please sign his online guestbook at www.mortensenfuneralhomes.com

-To send flowers to Fraley James "Doc" Stewart, M.D.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fraley James "Doc" Stewart, M.D., please visit our floral store.